mycelial/docs/docs/destinations/mysql.md

 ### Appending to an existing `config.toml` file

-If you already have a `config.toml` file, you can use the Mycelial CLI to add the Postgres destination.
+If you already have a `config.toml` file, you can use the Mycelial CLI to add the MySQL destination.
 To do this, run the following command from the same directory as the `config.toml` file:

 ```sh